 At Amara we strive to create a diverse culture grounded in equity and inclusion.
-We recognize racism and white supremacy have and continue to foster power structures that have become embedded in white-led organizations including our own, rewarding privileged and abled persons while excluding BIPOC, persons with disabilities and the LGBTQ+ people.
+We recognize racism and white supremacy have and continue to foster power structures that have become embedded in white-led organizations including our own, rewarding privileged and abled persons while excluding BIPOC, persons with disabilities and the LGBTQIA+ people.
 Our failure to acknowledge these inequities in the past means that we played a role in perpetuating the system.

 Diversity Equity and Inclusion (DEI)